pekrau/writethatbook/README.md

 Environment variables:

-- WRITETHATBOOK_DIR: Absolute path to the directory containing the books.
+- WRITETHATBOOK_DIR: Absolute path to the directory containing the data.
 Required.
-- WRITETHATBOOK_USER: User name for the administrator user.
-Required.
+- WRITETHATBOOK_USERID: User name for the administrator user.
+Required at initialization of a new instance for creating the first account.
 - WRITETHATBOOK_PASSWORD: Password for the administrator user.
-Required.
+  Required at initialization of a new instance for creating the first account.
 - WRITETHATBOOK_DEVELOPMENT: When defined, puts app into development mode.
-Optional.
-- WRITETHATBOOK_APIKEY: When defined, allows using a http request header entry 'apikey' for access.
 Optional.

 ## Software